deanishe/alfred-workflow/_sources/user-manual/setup.txt

 **Script Filters**.
 These are activated by a keyword in Alfred, receive user input and return results to Alfred.

-To write a Script Filter with **Alfred-Workflow**, make sure your Script Filter is set to use ``/bin/bash`` as the **Language**, and select the following (and only the following) **Escaping** options:
+To write a Script Filter with Alfred-Workflow, make sure your Script Filter is set to use ``/bin/bash`` as the **Language**, and select the following (and only the following) **Escaping** options: